Many residents of Elvetham Heath (near Fleet in Hampshire) and the surrounding area are opposed to the proposal to open a new Lidl foodstore.

 "We cherish our role in enriching the local countryside environment and are dedicated to fostering a thriving local community"

-How would clogging up Elvetham Way and the Fleet Road roundabout, increasing air pollution, removing vegetation to create a 107 space car park, and further decimating town centre trade be consistent with these statements?
+Is clogging up Elvetham Way and the Fleet Road roundabout, increasing air pollution, removing vegetation to create a 107 space car park, and further decimating town centre trade consistent with these statements?